-In the event that a prescribed medication is on The Prohibited List, you may need to apply for Therapeutic Use Exemption (TUE).
-Consult the CCES website (www.cces.ca/tue) to learn the TUE rules and requirements that apply to you.
+In the event that a prescribed medication is on The Prohibited List, you may need to apply for a medical exemption (either a therapeutic use exemption (TUE) or medical review).
+Consult the CCES website (www.cces.ca/medical-exemptions) to learn the rules and requirements that apply to you.

 Why aren’t supplements and vitamins included in the Global DRO?

 These products are subject to less stringent manufacturing and labeling regulations than pharmaceuticals, so it is virtually impossible to provide a definitive answer about whether or not they contain prohibited substances.
 Do not use the Global DRO to check individual ingredients in a supplement to determine if it is safe to use.
 Ingredients referenced in the Global DRO are related to pharmaceutical products and have been through a regulatory process that is not applicable to supplements.